Page Contents

 The second reason sports nutrition products are so good is that they should be really easy to eat.

-Sadly, this is not true for every brand; over the years I’ve found some are so crumbly you end up dropping half on the floor while some gels are far too big and heavy.
+Sadly, this is not true for every brand.
+Some bars can be crumbly that you end up dropping half on the floor, while some gels are far too big and heavy.
+Some products may also not suit your taste.

 Easy to digest

-Finding products, like Veloforte’s, that aren’t full of artificial ingredients that wreak havoc with your body is really important (more on that below).
-However, with there now being such a wide variety of products on the market I do think there is a product for everyone and I encourage everyone to try out a whole variety to find what works best for them.
+Finding products that aren’t full of artificial ingredients that wreak havoc with your body is really important (more on that below).
+However, with there now being such a wide variety of products on the market, there is usually a suitable option for most riders.
+Try different products on training rides before relying on them for a long-distance ride or cycling trip.

 What cycling snacks to eat during a ride?